micjanic/npm_pixi_boilerplate/README.md

 ## Description

-Boilerplate for creating PIXI packages and publishing to NPM.
+Boilerplate for creating PIXI projects and publishing to NPM.

 ## Installation